 - voluntary and community sector organisations

 - social enterprises, including cooperatives and community ownership initiatives

 - private sector companies

-Co-finance is not a requirement of CCF but those applications with funding from other sources will need to provide evidence that all other funding has been secured by the stage two application deadline.
+Whilst co-finance is not a requirement of CCF, applicants with funding from other sources will need to provide evidence that all other funding has been secured by the stage two application deadline.

 Requirements for capital projects